ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

 - On Config/Tuning, Planner set the Layout drop-down to "Advanced"
 - On the top menu bar, select Simulation
 - From the "Model" drop-down, select "flightaxis" and push the Multirotor icon
-- on the Full Parameter List or Tree screens, on the right-side select realflight-quad and press load parameters

   .. image:: ../images/realflight-mp-sitl.jpg
     :target: ../_images/realflight-mp-sitl.jpg